AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

    - **Declaration** and **specification** are used synonymously

-* Specification may be required
+* Specification may be required in

    - Package specification
    - Recursion
-   - Optional otherwise
+   - (Optional otherwise)

 * Subprogram body is the **implementation**